 b.
 In rare circumstances, a subpoena may be signed by a judge or judicial officer.
 In these cases, the program can still call the issuing attorney to learn more about the circumstances surrounding the subpoena, but should also be prepared to communicate with the court through a motion or other court filings.

 2. Is the program currently working with the survivor whose information is being sought or does it have a way to contact the survivor?

 a.
-The program should always attempt to contact the survivor to advise about the subpoena, if it can do so safely.
+The program should always attempt to contact the survivor to provide notice about receiving the subpoena, if it can do so safely.
 Remember, the information belongs to the survivor, who has the right to decide who gets it and how the program should respond.

 i.
 Although rare, it is possible for a subpoena to be a court order that includes a mandate forbidding the program from giving notice to the person whose information is being requested.
 If the program receives a subpoena like that, the program should consult with its attorney before communicating with the survivor.

 b.
 If the survivor cannot be reached, the program still has an obligation to challenge the subpoena.
 If informal conversations with the issuing attorney are not successful, the program should be prepared to file a Motion to Quash.